carlosp420/deltagamma/README.md

 #deltagamma method on many trees

-A R script to do the deltagamma analysis on many trees.
+A R script to do the deltagamma analysis on many trees (multi_deltagamma).